Tuners are listed alphabetically by manufacturer

 Here's a follow-up from Ray: "I pulled the noise reduction board off the top of the main board so I could run a frequency/de-emphasis response test.
 No surprise here as the results were very good.
 It's accurate to the 75 µS curve to +/- 0.15 dB from 20 Hz to 10 kHz and is down 0.95 dB at 15 kHz.
 The -3 dB point was 2139 Hz giving a time constant of 74.4 µS.
 The tuner's audio signal output polarity is in phase with that received but is flipped at the detector out.
 I see no reason to add a detector out jack to this tuner.
 Surprisingly the FT-5500 MKII does top the Carver in AM reception.
 The Carver's wide bandwidth, even in Narrow mode, lets in adjacents too much, especially at night when all signals are strong.
 The upside, of course, is that when not interfered with the sound is very good, even pushing FM on local or clear channel stations.
 The Hitachi sounds nearly as good in AM Wide but is much more selective when in Narrow and sounding more like typical AM."

 Our panelist Eric added: "Really a nice tuner, especially the little bells and whistles like noise reduction, multipath and AM noise limiter.
 On AM it is a star; on FM it is just about as sensitive as the Sony XDR, and selectivity unmodded is fine for all but the strongest adjacents.
 There is even one fringe station, on 100.1, on which the Carver quiets significantly better than the Sony.
 I looked all up and down the band for another case where the Carver was quieter but couldn't find one, so I can't explain that."
+Our contributor Brian Beezley has a detailed review of the TX-11b on his website.
 The TX-11b usually sells for $250-400 on eBay, with a recent low and high of $180 in 7/09 and $493 in 1/07, respectively, but seems to provoke bizarre behavior in naive bidders: three spendthrifts ran up the price of a TX-11b in a sealed box from $300 to $960 in 11/03, and in 1/04, two nuts chased each other from $309 all the way to $775.
 See how one TX-11b sounded compared to many top tuners on our Shootouts page.

 Creek Audio Systems Model 3140 a/k/a CAS3140 (1988, $375, owner's manual, Audio review)